Kata Tjuta and Uluru; exploring the Red Centre

 The next stop, Ellery Creek Big Hole, 90 km from Alice Springs, is a popular place to swim, picnic, camp, and walk the 2.5 km Dolomite Circuit.

-While at Ellery Creek Big Hole, a popular spot for swimming, picnicking, and camping, we hiked the 2.5-kilometre Dolomite Circuit.
+On our way to Glen Helen, we stopped at Ellery Creek Big Hole, a popular spot for swimming, picnicking, and camping.
+Instead of taking a dip, we chose to hike the 2.5-kilometre Dolomite Circuit, exploring the stunning landscape along the way.

 A little further away are the Ochre Pits, which have colourful rock formations made of ochre that come in many different colours.
 It was used for painting, body decoration and medicinal purposes by the Aboriginal people.

-A little further away are the Ochre Pits, with colourful ochre rock cliffs in various colours.
-The Aboriginals used the ochre for painting and medicine.
+A short distance away, the Ochre Pits, a striking cliff of ochre rock in various colours.
+Aboriginal people used ochre for painting, ceremonial purposes, and medicine.

 Near Glen Helen is the Ormiston Gorge, which has a permanent waterhole that is good for swimming.
 The Ormiston Pound Walk is a 9 km circuit, and is one of the best walks in the West MacDonnell Ranges.
 It took us 4 hours to complete the walk.

-Then, we went to Ormiston Gorge, where we hiked the Ormiston Pound Trail, a 9-kilometre loop among the best in the West MacDonnell Ranges.
-The hike took us 4 hours to complete.
-Furthermore, there is a permanent swimming hole.
+Next, we headed to Ormiston Gorge and took on the Ormiston Pound Trail, a spectacular 9-kilometre loop considered one of the best hikes in the West MacDonnell Ranges.
+The walk took us four hours through breathtaking landscapes.
+To top it off, Ormiston Gorge is home to a permanent waterhole, perfect for a refreshing swim.

 After climbing the ridge, we had a great view of the Pound, and then we went down into the big valley.

-After climbing up the ridge, we had a great view of the Pound and went into the big valley.
+After climbing up the ridge, we had a breathtaking view of the Pound before making our way down into the big valley below.

 The beautiful red cliffs at the end of this wonderful walk.